hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/workshop_singlecell.md

      * Cux2 (upper layer marker)
      * Rorb (layer 4 marker)
      * Fezf2 (deep layer marker)
-   - Observe how gene expression aligns with visible histological layers
+   - Observe how gene expression aligns with visible histological layers (you can adjust the color ranges!)

 > **Intermediate Questions for Cortical Layers:**
->
 > 1. Identify specific spots in the tissue where Cux2, Rorb, and Fezf2 show their highest expression.
 Do these spots correspond to specific cortical layers visible in the H&E image?
-> 2. Find a gene that shows higher expression in the corpus callosum than in the cortex.
-What is the function of this gene?
+> 2. Check the expression of the gene *Bok* and *Prox1*; use the Allen Brain Atlas to identify which region these genes are marker for!

 3. **Cell type markers in spatial context**
    - Visualize cell type markers used in the single-cell analysis:
      * Slc17a7 (excitatory neurons)